Can you write a masterpiece of a QA software tester resume that will turn into an interview call?

-How to learn software testing skills to put in resume?
+How to learn software testing skills to put on the resume?

 #1) Learn TestLink test management tool online: TestLink online

 You can practice everything on above demo TestLink page.
 Once you get good hands on experience on TestLink tool you can put this skill in your resume.

-2) Search for an online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
+#2) Search for an online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
 Learn how to add and manage defects in Bugzilla.
-Once you get the basic knowledge of this tool you can add this tool under “Defect management tools” skill section.
+Once you get the basic knowledge of this tool you can add this tool to “Defect management tools” skill section.

 This way you can learn many automation tools online.